jonathas/spring-boot-alura/README.md

-# Alura - Spring Boot Course: Agility in java development with Spring
+# Alura - Spring Boot Course: Agility in Java development with Spring

 This is the code that I've developed following the course.
 I've made some changes in the original one.